What Is EMF Pollution?

 Unfortunately, all of these devices and many more generate artificial electromagnetic fields (EMF), also known as electromagnetic radiation (EMR).
 You can’t see or smell this type of pollution, but in today’s technology-rich world, it is all around us most of the time, and has been associated with health problems such as cancer, Alzheimer’s, ALS (i.e., Lou Gehrig’s disease), autism, ADD/ADHD symptoms, sleep disturbances, and much more.

-There are three main types of electropollution common in most homes, schools, and businesses today: dirty electricity, wireless radiation, and AC Electric and magnetic fields.
+There are four main types of EMF pollution common in most homes, schools, and businesses today: wireless radiation, dirty electricity, and AC electric fields (ELF) and AC magnetic fields (ELF).

 Dirty electricity refers to spikes and surges of electrical energy that travel along the wiring in buildings where only standard (50/60 Hz) electricity should be.